Download and complete this simple spreadsheet to calculate the likely impact of proposed changes to your service.

 Talk To Us

-Helen is our Head of Policy and oversees Homeless Link’s policy, research and information teams.
+Helen oversees Homeless Link’s policy, research, information and communications teams.